espressif/vscode-esp-idf-extension/docs_espressif/en/commands.rst

    * - Select port to use
      - Select which serial port to use for ESP-IDF tasks like flashing or monitor your device.
    * - Select OpenOCD Board Configuration
-     - Select the openOCD configuration files that match your Espressif device target.
+     - Select the OpenOCD configuration files that match your Espressif device target.
 For example if you are using DevKitC or ESP-Wrover-Kit.
 This is necessary for flashing with JTAG or debugging your device.
    * - Select where to save configuration settings
      - In Visual Studio Code settings can be saved in 3 places: User Settings (global settings), workspace ( .code-workspace file) or workspace folder (.vscode/settings.json).
    * - Select output and notification mode
      - This extension shows many notifications and output in the Output window **ESP-IDF**.
-This command allows the user to set if to show notifications, show output, both or none of them.
+This command allows you to set if to show notifications, show output, both or none of them.
    * - Set Espressif device target
      - This will set the target for the current project (IDF_TARGET).
 Similar to **idf.py set-target**.
 For example if you want to use ESP32 or ESP32-C3 you need to execute this command.
    * - Set ESP-MATTER Device Path (ESP_MATTER_DEVICE_PATH)
      - The **ESP-IDF: Set ESP-MATTER Device Path (ESP_MATTER_DEVICE_PATH)** is used to define the device path for ESP-Matter.
 ESP-Matter is not supported in Windows.
    * - Show Examples Projects
-     - Launch UI to show examples from selected framework and allow the user to create a project from them.
+     - Launch UI to show examples from selected framework and allow you to create a project from them.
 This command will show frameworks already configured in the extension so if you want to see ESP-Rainmaker examples you need to run the **Install ESP-Rainmaker** first (or set the equivalent setting idf.espRainmakerPath) and then execute this command to see the examples.
    * - Show Ninja Build Summary
      - Execute the Chromium ninja-build-summary.py
    * - Size analysis of the binaries